 Most education employees go through their entire careers without facing disciplinary action.
 Nevertheless it is still important to know and be familiar with your rights should you or your co-workers need to exercise them.

-In addition to the resources listed below, you may have additional rights spelled out in your Collective Bargaining Agreement:
+In addition to the resources listed below, you may have additional rights spelled out in your Collective Bargaining Agreement (a.k.a. your union contract):

 Your Right to Representation